beda-software/aidbox-develop-starter-guide/docs/tutorial.md

 ### Create Patient resource

-With the `saveFHIRResource` method from the `aidbox-react` library, we can create or update resources.
+The `saveFHIRResource` function is a utility function that allows you to create or update a FHIR resource in an Aidbox instance.
+It takes in a FHIR resource object and returns a Promise that resolves to a `RemoteDataResult` object.

 Let's add a modal window component with a form to create the `Patient` resource: